Foundation course in family therapy

 Completion of the course will enable students to up-skill their therapeutic abilities, whether they will be working in health, social care, education or voluntary sector settings.

-The course will consist of 30 participants.
+The course is up to 30 participants.

 Each teaching day will include 5 hours of direct contact with course staff.
 Participants attend training days and are required to attend at least 80% of teaching sessions.